houseofstake/houseofstake.org/docs/structure/screening-committee.md

 ### Future Transition {#future-transition}

-Eventually, as the system matures, the Screening Committee will **transfer the authority to select Endorsed Delegates to the House of Delegates**, enabling fully community-led governance.
+Eventually, as the system matures, the Screening Committee will **transfer the authority to select Endorsed Delegates**, enabling fully community-led governance.